ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/cli/cluster.md

 ---
 **2\.** Now, let's look at a few slurm commands.

-First, log into the head node (tadpole.genomecenter.ucdavis.edu).
 The main commands we will be using are srun, sbatch, squeue, scancel, and sacct.
+First, log into the head node (tadpole.genomecenter.ucdavis.edu) and make a directory for yourself where you will be doing all your work.

-Lets make sure we are where we are supposed to be and that the References directory is available.
+    mkdir /share/workshop/$USER

-    cd /share/workshop/$USER/cli
+    cd /share/workshop/$USER

 **2a\.** ['srun'](https://slurm.schedmd.com/srun.html) is used to run a job interactively.
 We most often use it to start an interactive session on a compute node.
 Take a look at the options to srun: